Tai Chi for Seniors: Resources and Information for Older Adults

 “Tai chi teaches us that we are more effective in defending ourselves when we are relaxed,” he says.

 New Haven-based magazine Natural Awakenings adds that tai chi and Qigong can also help relieve symptoms associated with post-traumatic stress disorder in soldiers and veterans.

 How to Get Started

-No matter where you live, it’s likely that someone near you is practicing this ancient healing art.
+No matter where you live, someone near you is probably practicing this ancient healing art.

 TaiChi Daily points out that Meetup.com is a great place to find tai chi gatherings and events.
 Meetup has a variety of related topic groups, including Qi Gong, Tai Chi Push Hands and more.

 To learn tai chi on your own, Tai Chi Ball Qigong has a variety of books, DVDs and other resources available for purchase for all levels of practice.